What Are Fix and Flip Loans in California?

 Portfolio lending approaches enable experienced investors to carry multiple projects simultaneously.
 Relationship benefits include faster approvals, better terms, and access to off-market opportunities.

-Our fix & flip lending team specializes in California real estate investment and understands both project evaluation and fast-closing requirements.
+Whether you’re a first-time house flipper looking for guidance or an experienced investor scaling your portfolio, our team specializes in California real estate investment and understands both project evaluation and fast-closing requirements.
 We’ll analyze your deal and recommend financing approaches that maximize your profit potential while managing project risks.

-Explore More Construction & Renovation Options
+Explore More Construction and Renovation Options

-Not sure if fix & flip financing fits your situation?
+Not sure if fix and flip financing fits your situation?
 Compare our other construction and renovation programs including bridge loans (buy before selling), construction-to-permanent loans (new builds), renovation loans (home improvements), and lot & land loans (property acquisition) to find the perfect fit for your California project.